Deploy with git push

 Authorized developers

-Every developer that should be able to publish needs an SSH-2 RSA key pair.
+Every developer that should be able to publish needs an Ed25519 (or RSA) key pair.

 It’s possible (and recommended) to use a different key for every developer.